ColtenP/vuex-class-persist/README.md

 Note: this project is a wrapper around Vuex-Persist and is not intended to steal any of ChampionSwimmer's code.

+## Features

+* All features found in Vuex-Persist
+* Ability to persist instances of classes in localStorage

 ## Usage

-The usage and creation is all the same as vuex-persist, with one added parameter when calling the
+The usage and creation is all the same as vuex-persist, except you also pass along an array of your classes so vuex-class-persist knows which classes to restore back to after the state has been reloaded from storage.

 ### Steps